konveyor/enhancements/enhancements/multiple-provider/README.md

  An Addon Extension is primarily an optional container definition along with criteria defined by a new CR.
 Providers will be defined to the hub as an Addon Extension.
 The first supported selection criteria will be by application tag matching.

 #### Task Pod ####
 The task pod will be configured with a _main_ container for the addon and a _sidecar_ container for each of the providers.
 All containers will mount an `EmptyDir` volume into /shared for sharing files such as credentials and source code trees.

+The task manager will configure the pod as appropriate for the operating system.
+- Mount points/paths must be appropriate for the operating system.
+- Configured with a `nodeSelector` as needed.
+Example: `kubernetes.io/os: windows`.

 #### Custom Providers ####
 Users may define new providers for testing using the UI by added a new Extension CR that is mapped to a new Language tag.
 Then, add/replace the language tag so that extension (provider) is selected.